top of page

 Aerial photo from 2014, looking northeast, of the lot adjoining Baldwin Park.

-The original Franklin Town plan included obliterating Hamilton Street between 18th and 19th and removing 18th Street north of the southeast corner of Franklin Town Park (since 2011 Matthias Baldwin Park).
+The original Franklin Town plan included vacating Hamilton Street between 18th and 19th.
 In this photo, Hamilton Street has become the southern strip of the parking lot, and Buttonwood has been blocked by a tree making public access to a shortened Buttonwood Street only from 19th Street, and a parking lot entrance on 18th Street.

 Same view as above in 2020.